 Do you think LGBTQ+ higher-ups in academia should come out of the closet in order to provide a personal example?

 Personally, I feel a responsibility to be out of the closet at work and on campus, because I feel like this representation is super important for younger people: Bachelor’s students, people searching for labs for their Master’s or PhDs, etc. But, I absolutely understand people who do not feel comfortable doing the same.
-Coming out can be terrifying and sometimes even dangerous — you never know what kind of reactions you would receive.
+Coming out can be terrifying and sometimes even dangerous — you never know what kind of reactions you will receive.
 I deeply appreciate it when people use their power and privilege to create visibility and build safe spaces around themselves for others who don’t have such power and privilege.
 But nobody should feel pressured to come out before they feel it’s right for them.
 In my opinion, you’re not cowardly or irresponsible or “less queer” for staying in the closet.
-Your safety and wellbeing should come first.
+Your safety and well-being should come first.

 How would you recommend a PI, lab manager, or anyone else in a position of power to make their lab an LGBTQ-safe space?

 Hang a small pride flag or put a sticker at the entrance of your lab and in your office.
 People are often reluctant about doing this because they’re afraid it’ll mark them as part of the community or suggest that they’re not straight, and I wish they’d realize there’s no shame in showing that you’re an ally.
 It’s such a small thing, but it can mean the world to other people.
-Imagine a student or new employee that considers applying to your lab and sees the pride flag at the entrance.
+Imagine a student or new employee considering applying to your lab and seeing the pride flag at the entrance.
 It’s saying loud and clear that they’ll be welcome.

 Additionally – connect with the LGBTQ association on your campus and ask them what they need and how you can help.
 Talk about collaboration and lectures, and let them know what would interest you.